govhack-science/govhack-science.github.io/_datasets/2016/australia/portraits-and-people.md

 title: Portraits and people
 ---

 This data describes around 3000 portraits in the National Portrait Collection and the people associated with them – the subjects depicted and the artist creators.
+Mentor - Catherine Styles.